 Stellar activity also affects the evolution of planetary atmospheres, both by (X)UV irradiation and through the interaction with the stellar wind[10].
 The theories of stellar and planetary dynamos come together in the interaction of the magnetized stellar wind with the planetary magnetic field.
-This determines the ablation efficiency of the planetary atmosphere by setting the distance to within which the magnetopause can come down to the planet, with 'auroral winds' flowing down the open field around the magnetotail, with (X)UV radiation and energetic particle impacts energizing the topmost layers of the planet's atmosphere, and charge-transfer collisions allowing neutral particles to stream away, eventually resulting in very distinct atmospheres for planets as similar as Venus, Earth, and Mars.
-Understanding the evolution of planetary atmospheres in our solar system require an understanding of the magnetic activity of the host star over the ages.
+This determines the ablation of a planet's atmosphere by setting the distance to within which the magnetopause can come down to the planet, with 'auroral winds' flowing down the open field around the magnetotail, with (X)UV radiation and energetic particles energizing the highest layers of the planet's atmosphere, and charge-transfer collisions allowing neutral particles to stream away, eventually resulting in distinct atmospheres for planets as similar as Venus, Earth, and Mars.